gogulan-k/FID-Net/FID-Net_3D_HNCA_decouple/README.md

 Once downloaded the MODEL_WEIGHTS line in fidnet_recon.py must be changed to the path to the weights file (fidnet_3dca_decouple.h5).

+The script can then be run as follows: python fidnet_3d_decouple.py -in infile -out outfile

+The out argument is optional and will default to 'decouple.ft2'

 Dependencies
 ------------
   * [Python=3.8](https://www.python.org/downloads/)